DeB1998/Cooking-Forum/README.md

 #### `PASSWORD_SALT_ROUNDS`

 Number of iterations performed by the algorithm that generates the passwords of the users and the OTPs.
-The higher the value, the stronger the salt at cost of more computations.
+The higher the value, the stronger the salt at the cost of more computations.
 This variable is mandatory.

 #### `JWT_SECRET`